First recorded (as “True Love and Apple Pie”) by Susan Shirley (1970).

 Hit versions by The Hillside Singers (US #13/MOR #5 1972), The New Seekers (US #7/UK #1 1972).

-From the wiki: “The original melody was derived from a commercial jingle first written by Rose Malka Freidman for another product.
-A version of the jingle was then reworked by songwriters Roger Cook and Roger Greenaway, who had previously collaborated as performers and songwriters (‘You’ve Got Your Troubles’, ‘Softly Whispering I Love You‘) and then recorded into a full-length song, titled ‘True Love and Apple Pie’, sung by Susan Shirley, and released in 1970 with little promotion behind it.
+From the wiki: “The original melody was derived from a commercial jingle first written by Rose Malka Freidman for another, non-beverage product.
+A version of the jingle was then reworked into a full-length song by songwriters Roger Cook and Roger Greenaway, who had previously collaborated as performers and songwriters (‘You’ve Got Your Troubles’, ‘Softly Whispering I Love You‘).
+It was then recorded, titled ‘True Love and Apple Pie’, by Susan Shirley, and released in 1970 with little promotion behind it.

 “The idea for its use as a Coca-Cola advertising jingle came originally to an advertising executive named Bill Backer, working for McCann-Erickson — the worldwide advertising agency responsible for Coca-Cola.
-Backer, along with Cook and Billy Davis, was delayed at Shannon Airport in Ireland.
-After the forced layover with many hot tempers, the trio noticed their fellow travelers the next morning were talking and joking while drinking Coca-Cola.
+Backer, Cook and Greenaway weres delayed at Shannon Airport in Ireland.
+After a forced layover with many hot tempers, the trio noticed their fellow travelers the next morning were talking and joking while drinking Coca-Cola.
 Backer wrote the line ‘I’d like to buy the world a Coke’ on a napkin and shared it with Cook and Davis.

-“Cook, Greenaway, Backer, and Davis together then reworked the lyrics into the ‘True Love’ melody – this time, with the UK group The New Seekers in mind as the singers – to be recorded as a new Coca-Cola radio commercial.
+“Cook, Greenaway, Backer, and commercial jingle writer Billy Davis together then reworked the lyrics to fit the ‘True Love’ melody – this time, with the UK group The New Seekers in mind as the singers – to be recorded as a new Coca-Cola radio commercial.
 But, the New Seekers thought the song was trite and not just a little silly for them to perform, and they initially opted out of the session.
-Instead, session singers were assembled in the US by the McCann-Erickson agency to record the jingle.
+Instead, session singers were assembled in the US by the McCann-Erickson agency and producer Al Ham to record the jingle.
+Called ‘the Hillside Singers’, the sessions singers included Ham’s wife, Mary Mayo, and their daughter, Lorri.

 “The New Seekers formed in 1969 by Keith Potger after the break-up of his group, the Seekers.
 The idea was that the New Seekers would appeal to the same market as the original Seekers, but their music had rock as well as folk influences.
 Over the next year, the group released a number of singles to little recognition, but it was in June 1971 that they released their breakthrough hit, ‘Never Ending Song of Love‘.
 The song became a big hit in the UK, spending five weeks at #2 in the singles chart and turned into one of the biggest selling singles of 1971 in the UK.”